FamilySearch/pewpew/README.md

     [for_each: <i>for_each_piece</i>]
     [where: <i>where_piece</i>]
 </pre>
 The *logs_section* provides a means of sending data to a logger based on the result of an HTTP response. *logger_name* is a reference to a logger which must be declared in the root [`logger` section](#loggers-optional).
 It is structured in the same way as the [*provides_section*](#provides) except there is no explicit *send* parameter.
 When data is sent to a logger it has the same behavior as `send: block`, which means logging data can potentially block further requests from happening if a logger were to get "backed up".
 This is unlikely to be a problem unless a large amount of data was consistently logged.
+It is also possible to log to the same logger multiple times in a single endpoint by repeating the *logger_name* with a new `select`.

 - **`select`** - Determines the shape of the data sent into the logger.
 - **`for_each`** <sub><sup>*Optional*</sup></sub> - Evaluates `select` for each element in an array or arrays.